Impact

 Risk and Exploitability

-No CVSS score is disclosed and the EPSS score is not available, so the exact severity and likelihood cannot be quantified from the data.
+The CVSS score is 5.5, the EPSS score is < 1%, and the vulnerability is not listed in the CISA KEV catalog.
 The flaw manifests only during a failure in the auxiliary device creation path, which typically requires privileged context or control over devices that use the idpf driver.
 It is inferred that a local attacker with the ability to influence device addition could trigger the vulnerable path and potentially exploit the resulting memory corruption.
-The vulnerability is not listed in the CISA KEV catalog, suggesting no confirmed widespread exploitation incidents yet.

 OpenCVE Enrichment